remideboer/carlease-car-service/README.md

 ## Run application

-This service runs on port 9092
+This service currently runs on port 9092

 In development use dev profile: